MarcAnt01/Fluent-Screen-Recorder/README.md

 ### Translations

-You can translate Fluent Screen Recorder for you language or improve the current translations.
+You can translate Fluent Screen Recorder for your language or improve the current translations.
 Just follow the guide [here](https://github.com/MarcAnt01/Fluent-Screen-Recorder/blob/master/translations.md)

 ### Credits
 - [Robert Mikhayelyan](https://github.com/robmikh) for the core of the app and the encoder;